Fear, Not Facts

 “Animal agriculture is responsible for so much death, suffering and destruction, for both animals and humans.”

 “Do you know how much of our food is contaminated with GMO products?”

 “GMO chemical farming must stop.
 Pesticides and herbicides are poisoning the planet.”

-This is just a small sample of the type of accusations that come across my newsfeed daily.
+This is just a small sample of the type of accusations that cross my newsfeed daily.
 And it’s not only social media that spurs these statements about agriculture.

 A while back I attended a township meeting in Cass County, Minnesota.
 A landowner agreed to sell a small piece of land for a 2500-sow farm.
 This particular sow farm will produce high-value gilts (young female pig breeding stock) for other sow farms in Minnesota, one of which happens to include a sow farm we are part owners of.

 Why Build a Pig Farm So Far Away?

 Because there are essentially no other pigs in the county.
 And because there are virtually no other pigs in the county, transmission of viruses and illnesses from other pigs will decrease significantly.
 Viruses and other illnesses are easily transmitted between pig farms that are in close proximity to each other.
 Raising pigs in an isolated location will help keep pigs healthy and as a pig farmer, that is our goal – healthy pigs.
 And in this case, our goal is to raise healthy, high-value breeding stock.
 Currently, the breeding stock source of our sow farm comes from northern Canada.
 Unfortunately, that’s a long travel distance for these animals.
 By raising these animals only 3-5 hours away will result in a less stressful trip for these animals.

 During this township meeting (under the direct supervision of deputy from the sheriff’s department), a small group of citizens from the Township voiced their opposition to the new sow barn.
 They proposed a 24-month moratorium on building this site.
 They were not familiar with pig farming, which is understandable.
 The meeting’s purpose was to answer their questions and listen to their concerns.

 Where facts, not fear, is needed